Senior Project Coordinator

 Cleora holds an administrative position with STA.
 She provides support to business operations, personnel administration, marketing and facility management.

-Jimmie holds a Bachelor degree in Architecture and Urban Planning from Princeton University and received his Masters degree in Architecture from Washington University in St. Louis.
+Jimmie holds a Bachelor degree in Architecture and Urban Planning from Princeton University and earned his Master degree in Architecture from Washington University in St. Louis.
 In 2006 he was recognized as a Distinguished Alumni of the Washington University School of Architecture.

-Jimmie is an active member of the American Institute of Architects (AIA) and the National Organization of Minority Architects (NOMA); he is Past President of the AIA Memphis Chapter and currently President of the NOMA Memphis Chapter.
-In 2019 Jimmie became a member of the AIA College of Fellows.
-AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.
-Jimmie is also actively involved with the Paul R. Williams Project as a founding member of the Project Committee.
+Jimmie is an active member of the American Institute of Architects (AIA) and the National Organization of Minority Architects (NOMA).
+He is the past President of the AIA Memphis Chapter and of the NOMA Memphis Chapter.
+In 2019 Jimmie was elevated to the American Institute of Architects College of Fellows, the AIA’s highest membership honor, for his exceptional work and contributions to architecture and society.
+Only 3 percent of the AIA members have this distinction.

 In addition to his planning and architectural expertise, Jimmie engages in real estate development.
-His current projects are the renovation of the Universal Life Insurance Building and a 36 unit multi family project proposed for 510 Dr. ML King Jr. Avenue.
+His current projects are the Phase 3 renovation of the Universal Life Insurance Building and a 36-unit multi-family project proposed for 510 Dr. M.L.
+King Jr. Avenue.